Neilsawant05/Clustering/README.md

 http://infolab.stanford.edu/~ullman/mmds/ch7.pdf ) gives pseudo code and implementation strategies for the k-means clustering algorithm.
 Problem 2: Data Preparation
 This problem prepares three datasets.
-Submit your programs for data pre-processing to the Github repository.
-Detailed submission instructions follow below.
-3
 Step 1: Prepare device status data
 Review the contents of the file data/devicestatus.txt.
 Upload this file to a S3 bucket.
-You will have to pre-process the data in order to get it into a standardized format for later processing.
+Pre-process the data in order to get it into a standardized format for later processing.
 This is a common part of the ETL (Extract-Load-Transform) process called data scrubbing.
 The input data contains information collected from mobile devices on Loudacre’s network,